CyberFerret/slate/source/index.html.md

 is_active | true/false | Choose whether to return only active employees.
 is_terminated | true/false | Choose whether to return only terminated employees.
-can_logon | true/false | Choose whether to return only employee who can logon to their portal.
+can_logon | true/false | Choose whether to return only employee who can logon to their portal. reports_to | text | Only return employees who report to the employee with this Employee Code

 ### Examples